EMU DSpace Data Policy

 2. FAIR data

 2.1.
 Findable data.
-Access to EMU Dspace content is provided through the user interface and through standard APIs (Application Programming Interface).
+Access to EMU DSpace content is provided through the user interface and through standard APIs (Application Programming Interface).
 EMU DSpace mints (produce for the first time) DOIs via DataCite for deposited research outputs and thus metadata is also discoverable through DataCite's APIs.
 If a publication or dataset has been assigned a DOI (Digital Object Identifier), the data will not be removed from the repository, and the assigned DOI will remain publicly accessible.
 The metadata is discoverable thanks to the standardized metadata export format DublinCore.

 2.2.
 Accessible data.
 The metadata for all records in EMU DSpace are available for downloading and reuse without restrictions or embargoes.
 The decision regarding the accessibility of publications and datasets (open, closed, restricted, or with an embargoed access period) is made by their depositor.
 Depending on the decision, the file is either equipped with a usage license or restricted.
 Publications and datasets subject to an embargo period will have their embargo end date specified.
 After the embargo period expires, the publication or dataset automatically becomes publicly accessible.
 Closed or restricted publications and datasets require the author's permission for access.